 In Lübeck, Germany, the air is cooler where it flows from narrow alleyways that run perpendicular to the city street of Engelsgrube in Old Town.
 The small alleys are a result of medieval urban sprawl, where traders and the population burst out into little courtyards built up in the backyards of the main buildings.

-Each alley leads into living areas of tall stone, dollhouse like structures that surround a shared courtyard of approx. 4 ft wide by 75 ft long.
+Each alley leads into living areas of tall stone, dollhouse-like structures that surround a shared courtyard of approx. four feet (1.2 meters) wide by 75 feet (22.9 meters) long.
 Some are wider.

 Know Before You Go